Mohamed Rasheed (actor): Career

 In 1981, on their anniversary of Television Maldives, they selected few staff to develop a film, Natheeja and he was roped in to play the lead role of the film as a replacement to the staff who backed from the project at the last minute.
 Soon after the filming, Rasheed moved to F. Feeali, uncertain of how the film will be perceived by the audience.
 He returns to Male', after the screening of the film and was startled to witness the positive reaction from the audience.
 At the time, he was considered an "overnight superstar" by the media.

 The following year, he starred in another production from Television Maldives, Sazaa, free of charge.
-Afterwards, he played the lead role in the film Emme Maleh Ekani, Kandu Roadhi and Orchid: Eynaage Maa which was considered a pathbreaking film in local cinema.
+Afterwards, he played the lead role in the film Emme Maleh Ekani, Kandu Roadhi and Orchid – Eynaage Maa which was considered a pathbreaking film in local cinema.
 The song "Angaidheyshey Adhuvee Ruhigen" included in the film is an all-time classic song.

 In 1987, Rasheed was featured in two films; Chuttee alongside Ismail Wajeeh and Haali.
 He also played a main role opposite Mariyam Rasheedha in Hussain Shihab and Hassan Najumee's drama film Ithubaaru (1987).
 Some dialogues she used in the film were considered to be the "most iconic dialogues" in the history of Maldivian cinema.
 He was again cast opposite Rasheedha in Najumee's another drama film Ley Karuna (1988), released during the following year, which follows the separation of two siblings and their reunion.
 The film marked a breakthrough to Rasheed's career and is noted to be his first paid film.

-In 1993, he produced and starred in Ahmed Nimal's romantic comedy film Udhaas (1993), playing the role of a wealthy businessman who gets married to a second woman to cover up for his infertile first wife.
+In 1993, he produced and starred in Ahmed Nimal's romantic comedy film Udhaas (1993), playing the role of a wealthy businessman who marries a second woman to cover up for his infertile first wife.
 The film and his performance received positive reviews from critics.
 Rasheed picked the film as his personal "best performance" from his career.
 Soon after the release of the film, Rasheed took a break from acting citing the need to take treatment for psoriasis.

 In 2005, he graduated with a Master diploma in Visual Communication from the Film Academy based in Uttar Pradesh, India.
 Following the hiatus, he made a comeback to screen with Moomin Fuad's suspense thriller Happy Birthday (2009) which narrates the story of a simple man who receives a call on his birthday informing that his wife and son have been kidnapped, only to be returned for a ransom.
 A total of five shows with little occupancy were screened at the cinema, declaring the film a commercial failure, despite the positive response from the critics.
 Winning five Gaumee Film Awards and twelve Maldives Film Awards, the film was also screened at the Venice Film Festival.